hedgehoglab-engineering/todo-workshop-template/backend/README.md

 ## I want to use a database!

 Start off by storing data in memory - if you've got that working, you could try using SQLite by following and adapting [this tutorial](https://www.geeksforgeeks.org/python/fastapi-sqlite-databases/).
+You can ignore step 1, all the required libraries are already installed.

 If you get SQLite working, you could try using a *proper* database like MySQL or PostgreSQL.